2021 NAPLAN ONLINE

 Best Start Year 7 test items are automatically mapped to the Learning Progressions via an online NSW Department of Education tool, referred to as PLAN2.

-In 2019, a small number of NSW Catholic schools participated in a pilot of Best Start Year 7.
-In 2020 the Best Start Year 7 assessment will be available to all NSW Catholic secondary schools on an opt-in basis.
+The best Start Year 7 is available to all NSW Catholic secondary schools on an opt-in basis.

 Further information can be found here – Best Start Year 7 assessment

 For any enquiries regarding NSW Catholic school participation in 2021 Best Start Year 7 please email email@example.com

 Validation of Assessment for Learning and Individual Development (VALID)

 Online diagnostic science assessments for students in Years 6, 8 and 10.
 The program provides online end-of-stage assessments for the science key learning area.

 Three assessments packages are available and are offered to all NSW Catholic schools on an opt-in fee for service basis.: